optimistanoop/DLND-Image-Classification/README.md

 (where ID is the "RUN ID" displayed in the terminal when you run the project; if you lost it you can also find it in the ["Experiments" section on floyd.com](https://www.floydhub.com/experiments))

 Just run the command above, download `dlnd_image_classification.ipynb` and replace your local version with the newly downloaded one.

-## How is this repository different from [the original](https://github.com/udacity/deep-learning)?

-1. I added support for Floyds built-in cifar-10 dataset.
-If its presence is detected, it will be used, without a need to download anything. ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/2e84ff7852905f154f1692f67ca15da28ac43149), [learn more abut datasets provided by Floyd](http://docs.floydhub.com/guides/datasets/))

-2. I added a `floyd_requirements.txt` file, so an additional dependency is automatically taken care of. ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/80b459411d4395dacf8f46be0b028c81858bd97a), [learn more about `.floyd_requirements.txt` files](http://docs.floydhub.com/home/installing_dependencies/))

-3. I added a `.floydignore` file to stop local data from being uploaded to Floyd - which wastes time and may even result in a timeout ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/30d4b536b67366feef38425ce1406e969452717e), [learn more about `.floydignore` files](http://docs.floydhub.com/home/floyd_ignore/))

-3. I added this README